Details

 Rigby performed live on viola as well as a sound sculpture that she welded from sousaphones, French horns and found brass objects salvaged from waste streams.
 She scored the composition for cello, viola, violin, sousaphone, French horn, tuba, piano, and choral elements.
 Among the vocalists present were two choirs: Liminal Voices and Orchestra (a vocal collective of LGBTQ+/Gender Expansive/BBIA communities) and 8TPS Choir (a vocal collective of trans, nonbinary, and gender-expansive musicians).

-The ensemble featured Nicki Chen, Rogelio Resendiz, Ben Kinsley, Leora Malka, Andrew Fong, Chris McKelway, Mason Moy, Simone Maura, Spencer Bowie, Grant Laren, Adrian Narro, Andrew Dalziell, Dr. Fabián Rodríguez Castro, Dylan Leisure, Jessica Joyce, Charis Tshihamba, Tanner Pfeiffer, Socks Whitmore, Perigee Vitz-Wong and Anastasia Gastelum.
+The ensemble featured Nicki Chen, Hua Hsuan Tseng, Rogelio Resendiz, Ben Kinsley, Leora Malka, Andrew Fong, Chris McKelway, Mason Moy, Simone Maura, Spencer Bowie, Grant Laren, Adrian Narro, Andrew Dalziell, Dr. Fabián Rodríguez Castro, Dylan Leisure, Jessica Joyce, Charis Tshihamba, Tanner Pfeiffer, Socks Whitmore, Perigee Vitz-Wong and Anastasia Gastelum.
+The ensemble improvised off of Rigby’s composition, creating an unrepeatable event.
+We wove instrumental music, noise, field recordings, live cityscape sounds like car horn honks and street traffic, and geophonic audio into unpredictable soundscapes.

 Credits